home-assistant/developers.home-assistant/docs/core/entity.md

 | state_attributes                | <code>dict &#124; None</code> | `None` | State attributes of a base domain.
 This property is implemented by the domain base entity and should not be implemented by integrations.
 | unit_of_measurement             | <code>str &#124; None</code> | The unit of measurement that the entity's state is expressed in.
 In most cases, for example for the `number` and `sensor` domains, this is implemented by the domain base entity and should not be implemented by integrations.

+## State attributes

+Entities can provide additional state attributes besides the built-in ones, to provide further details to it's state.
+This should be done by providing a dictionary with keys and values to the `extra_state_attributes` property.

+Providing additional state attributes comes with some rules:

+- If an attribute is expected, it should be in the dictionary.
+Attributes should not "come and go".
+- If an attribute is expected, but it's not providing a value right now, its value should be `None` and remain in the dictionary
+- If an attributes is not expected, it should not be in the dictionary.
+As example, only some attributes might provide additional context to the state when the entity runs with a certain configuration.

 ## System properties

 The following properties are used and controlled by Home Assistant, and should not be overridden by integrations.